-If you do not have a printer at home, you don't have to worry.
+You don't have to worry if you do not have a printer at home.
 You can still get the size by using a household measuring tape.
 To measure your wrist using a household measuring tape, make sure to follow these simple instructions:

 - First, tightly wrap the tape measure around where you usually wear your Apple Watch.
 You have to make sure that it is not loose but remains comfortable.

 - Next, take note of the measurement.